 The Sierra Institute for Community and Environment (Sierra Institute), in cooperation with the Lassen National Park (LAVO) is hiring one Wilderness Fuels Module (WFM) assistant crew leader to assist in guiding an eight person crew in performing fuels management in LAVO to promote future prescribed and/or managed fire activities in wilderness areas of the park.
 The WFM Assistant Crew Leader, under the direction of the WFM Crew Lead, Sierra Institute support staff, and LAVO specialists, will be responsible for leading the WFM crew in safely falling, bucking, and limbing live and dead trees and constructing fireline using predominantly non-mechanized equipment (e.g., crosscut saws, axes, etc.) in undeveloped wilderness areas.
+Crew members will also use non-mechanized equipment to fall low-complexity, small diameter trees.
 Mechanical thinning (chainsaws) may be used for project implementation in non-wilderness areas.
 The Assistant Crew Leader will also stand in as Crew Lead in the event that the Crew Leader is not present.
 Fuels are rearranged, either by piling or lopping and scattering depending upon fuel loading, to facilitate future prescribed fire.
 The WFM Crew will also be responsible for supervising Sierra Institutes youth corps, "P-CREW", for a portion of the season while they assist with the project.
 The crew may also assist as necessary with other activities to advance landscape restoration in the region.